rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 Critter arg1 - The user
 int     arg2 - The object used

-int     ret0 - overrides hard-coded handler and selects what should happen with the item (0 - place it back, 1 - remove it, -1 - use engine handler)
+int     ret0 - Overrides hard-coded handler and selects what should happen with the item (0 - place it back, 1 - remove it, -1 - use engine handler)
 ```

 -------------------------------------------